 Player A is Carter-Williams and Player B is Kyle Singler.
 There isn’t a lot separating the two.

 However, compared to Christon, Carter-Williams is a much needed upgrade and probably at a really cheap price.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!